tingkelvin/DeviceReg/README.md

 The CI/CD integration was extremely useful, which I should built it at the beginning of the project.
 At the begining, I was using python to build the Azure Function, which was working fine on my computer.
 However, when I tried to deploy to Azure Function, i notice that Azure Function has not supportted m1 python yet.
 If I built the pipeline at the start, I would have catch up this error earlier.
 In general, CI/CD and infrustructure as code tend to increase in speed of deployments, reduce errors and improve infrastructure consistency.

 A separate trigger for automated deployment would be nice.
 When I was making changes to the SQL data configuration.
 This will trigger main branch and start the whole automated deployment.
 There is no need to wait for the .Net application to build and deploy.

+Thread process may be implmented in Azure Function to speed up the application.

 Some of the commit messages are not clear and duplicate, shoud have used commit --amend.